 Both files and pictures are subject to a size limit, per file/picture and per table, according to your RowShare Plan.
 Visit our pricing page to learn more about the possibilies of each plan.

-An "Automatic" column is automatically updated by RowShare and the user cannot change its values.
+A Metadata column displays data about the rows, and is automatically updated by RowShare.
+Users cannot change its values.

 Row owner: Automatically displays the name of the row's owner.
 Clicking on it lets you reassign the row to another user.

 Row owner’s Email: Automatically displays the email address of the row's owner.